Constraints on Evolutionary Timescales for M Dwarf Planets from Dynamical Stability Arguments: Results

 \subsection{Habitability}

-Habitability and evolutionary timescale $\tau$ are hypothetically loosely coupled in our simulations: habitability depends on semi-major axis $a$ and eccentricity $e$.
-The latter quantity is higher among ``disrupted systems," which have a higher $\tau$ on average (described in Section \ref{sec:Evolutionary-Timescales}).
-Here we investigate the size of this effect.

 We now consider the $\tau$ distribution among the subsample of ``habitable" planets.
 Approximately 16\% of planets in any given simulation are habitable; this is true regardless of dynamical state.
 The habitable zone condition requires that $a$ fall between 0.2 and 0.38 AU; the majority of planets have $a<0.2$ AU.
 This is due to the way periods are chosen, as described in Section \ref{sec:Planet-Properties}.
-Those planets which do fall in the habitable zone (0.2$<a<$0.38) are almost completely inoculated from the runaway greenhouse effect in our simulations, because the runaway greenhouse effect endangers only closer-in planets, with $a<0.2$ AU.
-This means that habitability is decoupled from dynamical state, and the habitable planets population possesses the same cumulative histograms shown in Figures \ref{fig:Tau-Histogram} and \ref{fig:Tau-Histogram-for-Different-CF}.
+Because periods are not chosen based on dynamical state, this means that habitability is decoupled from dynamical state, and the habitable planets population possesses the same cumulative histograms shown in Figures \ref{fig:Tau-Histogram} and \ref{fig:Tau-Histogram-for-Different-CF}.

 Looking at planets which transit, the portion of those that are habitable decreases to around 3.5\%.
 This is because planets are more likely to transit at $a$ smaller than 0.2 AU ($P(\mathrm{transit})=\frac{R_{\star}}{a}$).
 Planets transiting in multi systems have a slightly higher chance ($\sim4\%$) of being habitable than those in single systems ($\sim3\%$).
 This is due to the differing number of planets and spread in inclinations in those subgroups.
 If one planet transits at small $a$ in a multi system, then, from coplanarity, one or more transit at higher $a$ which may land them in the habitable zone.
 However, single systems contain only one planet which transits at small $a$.
 If it has any companions in the habitable zone, their high $a$ and inclinations yield $|b_\textrm{transit}|>R_{\star}$.